Please read the criteria below before reading more about the application process.

 3. SwedBio supports:

 In particular, regional and global networks with projects of regional and global relevance.
-These projects are primarily based in, and implementing activities in, developing countries, according to the OECD DAC list of countries.
+These projects are primarily implementing activities and based in OECD DAC list developing countries.
 Priority is given to least developed and other low-income countries.
 Middle-income countries are also considered, in particular as part of regional and global networks, and south-south collaborations.

 4. Support is mainly given to initiatives that involve learning and co-creation of knowledge, including practice, policy, research and education.
 SwedBio cannot fund scientific research or scientific education, but collaborations between policymakers, practitioners and scientists.
 See Guiding principles for knowledge collaborations (link).